Cruises return to Suez Canal for the first time in two years

 Exclusive: ‘Positioning’ cruises from Greece to Saudi Arabia are selling strongly

-Two years after cruise lines stopped sailing through the Suez Canal because of the Middle East conflict, two ships will sail between the Mediterranean and the Red Sea in November with a full complement of paying passengers.
+Two years after cruise lines stopped sailing through the Suez Canal because of the Israel-Gaza conflict, two ships will sail between the Mediterranean and the Red Sea in November with a full complement of paying passengers.

 The Greek cruise line Celestyal has departures from Piraeus and Lavrio, both serving Athens, on 22 and 28 November respectively.
 They are “positioning” voyages, moving from the summer cruising programme in the Mediterranean to a winter season in the Gulf.